-The Hearings Officer finds that the landscaping plan provided indicates at least ten plant units of trees per 60 linear feet of exterior building wall are to be planted within 25 feet on each side of the proposed buildings.
+The landscaping plan provided indicates at least ten plant units of trees per 60 linear feet of exterior building wall are to be planted within 25 feet on each side of the proposed buildings.

 (5) Shrubs shall be distributed around the perimeter of buildings at a minimum density of one plant unit per 15 linear feet of exterior building wall.